GrGLeo/dataguard/README.md

 # DataGuard

-DataGuard is a high-performance data validation CLI tool written in Rust.
+DataGuard is a data validation CLI tool written in Rust.
 It provides a flexible and efficient way to define and apply validation rules to CSV files using TOML configuration files, ensuring data quality and integrity.

 ## Features

 - **TOML-based Configuration**: Define validation rules in a simple, declarative format
+- **Library**: Can be used with rust or python.
 - **Supported Data Types**:  string(Utf8), integer(Int32), float(Float64), and date(Date32) columns
 - **Comprehensive Validation Rules**:
   - String: length checks, regex matching, enumeration (isin)